What is Bottled Gas - Is LPG Bottled Gas

-Whilst there are actually many types of gas that come in bottles or cylinders, including industrial and welding gases, the term is generally understood to refer to LPG – propane.
+LPG is bottled gas.
+“Bottled gas” is typically a synonym for “LPG” or “propane” stored in gas bottles or gas cylinders.
+Whilst there are actually many types of gas that come in bottles or cylinders, including industrial and welding gases, it is generally understood to that LPG is bottled gas – LPG (propane) in gas bottles.

 In some countries, bottled gas can also refer to butane or propane/butane mixtures of gas.